Venlafaxine: Withdrawal syndrome

 People stopping venlafaxine commonly experience SSRI withdrawal symptoms such as dysphoria, headaches, nausea, irritability, emotional lability, sensation of electric shocks (commonly called "brain zaps"), and sleep disturbance.
 Venlafaxine has a higher rate of moderate to severe withdrawal symptoms relative to other antidepressants (similar to the SSRI paroxetine).

 The higher risk and increased severity of withdrawal symptoms relative to other antidepressants may be related to the short half-life of venlafaxine and its active metabolite.
 After stopping venlafaxine, the levels of both serotonin and norepinephrine decrease, leading to the hypothesis that the withdrawal symptoms could result from an overly rapid reduction of neurotransmitter levels.

+Post-SSRI sexual dysfunction

+Post-SSRI sexual dysfunction (PSSD) is an iatrogenic condition in which sexual side effects persist after discontinuation of serotonin reuptake inhibiting antidepressants, including venlafaxine.
+Characteristic symptoms include genital numbness, pleasureless or weak orgasm, loss of libido, and erectile dysfunction; non-sexual symptoms such as emotional blunting and cognitive impairment may also occur.
+The condition can arise after even brief exposure to a serotonin reuptake inhibitor and may persist indefinitely; there is currently no established treatment.
+A case study published in 2023 specifically documented PSSD symptoms—including low libido, delayed ejaculation, and erectile dysfunction—developing after discontinuation of venlafaxine, with 5-HT1A receptor downregulation proposed as a possible mechanism.

+A 2023 retrospective cohort study of over 12,000 males estimated the risk of irreversible sexual dysfunction (as measured by persistent need for phosphodiesterase inhibitors after antidepressant cessation) at approximately 0.46% of patients treated with serotonergic antidepressants, including SNRIs.
+The DSM-5 noted in 2013 that serotonin reuptake inhibitor–induced sexual dysfunction may persist after the agent is discontinued.

+In 2019, the European Medicines Agency's Pharmacovigilance Risk Assessment Committee recommended that product labels for all SSRIs and SNRIs, including venlafaxine, be updated to warn that sexual dysfunction may be long-lasting after treatment is stopped.
+Health Canada followed with similar label updates in 2021, and Australia's Therapeutic Goods Administration aligned all SSRI and SNRI product information in 2024, noting that venlafaxine already carried a warning about persistent sexual dysfunction.

 Other

 In rare cases, drug-induced akathisia can occur after use in some people.

 Venlafaxine should be used with caution in hypertensive patients.
 Venlafaxine must be discontinued if significant hypertension persists.
 It can also have undesirable cardiovascular effects.